trudransh/undercollateral_loans/README.md

 ## Trust Bond Lending
 Undercollateralized lending, built on cooperative trust.

 We’re exploring a simple idea with big implications: if two people choose to cooperate on‑chain, that cooperation itself can secure credit.
-Our protocol lets users form “trust bonds,” earn yield while both sides behave, and unlock borrowing power without over‑collateralizing their lives.
+Our protocol lets users form “trust contracts,” earn yield while both sides behave, and unlock borrowing power without over‑collateralizing their lives.

 ### Why this matters
 Today, most on‑chain credit requires 150%+ collateral.
 That excludes the people who need it most.
 By using incentives instead of hard collateral alone—think: cooperation yield, fair exits, and slashing for bad behavior—we can make credit more inclusive without making lenders reckless.